weinholt/akku/README.md

-The installed libraries and programs should now be available to you, assuming you use one of these Schemes: Chez Scheme, GNU Guile (with R6RS settings), Ikarus, Mosh, Racket (plt-r6rs), Sagittarius, Vicare or Ypsilon.
+The installed libraries and programs should now be available to you, assuming you use one of these Schemes: Chez Scheme, GNU Guile (with R6RS settings), Ikarus, Larceny, Mosh, Racket (plt-r6rs), Sagittarius, Vicare or Ypsilon.

 More details are in the manpage: `man docs/akku.1`.